Toni Kroos: Style of play

-A tall and athletic right-footed midfielder, Kroos is regarded as one of the best midfielders of his generation, known for the long range and high accuracy of his passing and his ability to create goals with his passing and crossing from set-pieces.
+A tall and athletic right-footed midfielder, Kroos is regarded as one of the best midfielders of his generation and of all time.
+He is known for the long range and high accuracy of his passing and his ability to create goals with his passing and crossing from set-pieces.
 He has been described by Jonathan Wilson as "perhaps the archetype of the modern attacking midfielder".
-Wilson has also described Kroos as "dynamic and hardworking", and praised him for his physical strength and versatility across several midfield positions.
+Wilson also described Kroos as "dynamic and hardworking", and praised him for his physical strength and versatility across several midfield positions.
 Kroos played in the centre as a deep-lying playmaker or even as a defensive midfielder due to his ability to both break up play, retain possession, and create chances for teammates.
 At the beginning of his career, he played as an advanced midfielder, before being shifted to a deep-lying playmaker as his career progressed.

 One of his signature moves on the ball involved him taking a run-on first touch past an opponent when receiving a pass under pressure, which allowed him to beat opponents and create space for himself, despite his lack of pace; this move was dubbed the "Kroos shuffle" in the media.
-Kroos has a wide variety of passes, and he can control the midfield with accurate short passes or start attacks with longer passes.
+Kroos had a wide variety of passes, and he was able to control the midfield with accurate short passes or start attacks with longer passes.
 Former Manchester United midfielder Paul Scholes said in 2014 that Kroos, "a top-class central midfielder", was the player that United most needed to sign.
+Reaffirming his high regard for Kroos years later, Scholes selected him as the best German player ever in a 2025 feature with TNT Sports.
 Former Netherlands captain Johan Cruyff said of Kroos' performances at the 2014 World Cup, "He's doing everything right: the pace in his passes is great and he sees everything.
 It's nearly perfect."